 On January 1, 1863, President Abraham Lincoln signed the Emancipation Proclamation: “All persons held as slaves within any States…in rebellion against the United States,” it declared, “shall be then, thenceforward, and forever free.”
-(The more than 1 million slaves in the loyal border states and in the Union-occupied parts of Louisiana and Virginia were not affected by this proclamation.)
-It also declared that “such persons [that is, African-American men] of suitable condition, will be received into the armed service of the United States.”
-For the first time, black soldiers could fight for the U.S. Army.
+(The more than 1 million enslaved people in the loyal border states and in the Union-occupied parts of Louisiana and Virginia were not affected by this proclamation.)
+It also declared that “such persons [African American] of suitable condition, will be received into the armed service of the United States.”
+For the first time, Black soldiers could fight for the U.S. Army.

 The Second Confiscation and Militia Act (1862)

 However, after two grueling years of war, President Lincoln began to reconsider his position on Black soldiers.
 The war did not appear to be anywhere near an end, and the Union Army badly needed soldiers.
 White volunteers were dwindling in number, and African-Americans were more eager to fight than ever.

 The Second Confiscation and Militia Act of July 17, 1862, was the first step toward the enlistment of African Americans in the Union Army.
 It did not explicitly invite Black people to join the fight, but it did authorize the president “to employ as many persons of African descent as he may deem necessary and proper for the suppression of this rebellion…in such manner as he may judge best for the public welfare.”